ServiceNow/Fast-LLM/docs/quick-start.md

     kubectl apply -f pvc-fast-llm-results.yaml
     ```

+    We also need to create a temporary pod that mounts the inputs PVC and allows us to copy files there.
+Here's a basic YAML configuration for such a pod:

+    ```yaml
+    # Temporary pod to manage input data and results
+    apiVersion: v1
+    kind: Pod
+    metadata:
+      name: fast-llm-data-management
+    spec:
+      containers:
+        - name: fast-llm-data-management-container
+          image: ubuntu
+          command: ["sleep", "infinity"]
+          volumeMounts:
+            - mountPath: /mnt/inputs
+              name: inputs
+            - mountPath: /mnt/results
+              name: results
+      volumes:
+        - name: inputs
+          persistentVolumeClaim:
+            claimName: pvc-fast-llm-inputs
+        - name: results
+          persistentVolumeClaim:
+            claimName: pvc-fast-llm-results
+    ```

+    Save this configuration to a file named `pod-fast-llm-data-management.yaml`.
+Next, apply this configuration to your Kubernetes cluster:

+    ```bash
+    kubectl apply -f pod-fast-llm-data-management.yaml
+    ```

+    This pod will allow you to copy files to and from the inputs and results PVCs.
+You can access it by running:

+    ```bash
+    kubectl exec -it fast-llm-data-management -- /bin/bash
+    ```

+    !!! note "Cleaning up unused resources"

+        At the very end of this guide, you should clean up the data management pod to avoid unnecessary resource consumption by running

+        ```bash
+        kubectl delete pod fast-llm-data-management
+        ```

+        Don't run this just yet, though.
+You'll need this pod throughout the guide.

 ## Step 2: Choose Your Model 🤖

 Fast-LLM supports many GPT variants, including (but not limited to) Llama, Mistral, and Mixtral.
 For this tutorial, let's train a Llama model with data parallelism.
 You can choose from two models: